ranyodh/blueprint-cli/README.md

-# Boundless Controller
+# Blueprint Controller

-## Overview
+## The Repository

-This is the private repository for the Boundless Controller.
-The Boundless Controller is a CLI tool that allows you to manage your Boundless clusters.
-This repo contains the actual source code for compiling the Boundless Controller (`bctl`) binary.
+This is the repository for the Blueprint Controller.
+The Blueprint Controller is a CLI tool that allows you to manage your Blueprint clusters.
+This repo contains the actual source code for compiling the Blueprint Controller (`bctl`) binary.
+This source code is available to everyone under the [Apache License 2.0](./LICENSE).

-The release binary, docker images, documentation, and source code in this repo are all private.
-They are considered dev builds and used for testing and development purposes only.
-Thought should be given, especially for documentation, as to whether changes made should be located in this repo or the public repo.
+## Getting Started

-The public repo for the Boundless Controller is located at [mirantiscontainers/blueprint](https://github.com/mirantiscontainers/blueprint).
-When a release is created in mirantiscontainers/boundless-cli, it will push the generated binary to the public repo.
-The public repo will then create a release with the binary and documentation.
-Much of the documentation for working with the Boundless Controller can be found in the public repo.
+We welcome your help in building Blueprint!
+If you are interested, we invite you to check out the [Contributing Guide](./CONTRIBUTING.md) and the [Code of Conduct](./CODE-OF-CONDUCT.md).

 ## Documentation/Examples

-The only documentation or examples in this repo should be if we need something special for our development setup (avoiding) or internal to Mirantis.
-These can be found in the docs folder.
+The repo for the documentation, along with Blueprint Operator, is located at [mirantiscontainers/blueprint](https://github.com/mirantiscontainers/blueprint).

-All other documentation and examples should be located in the [public repo](https://github.com/MirantisContainers/blueprint).
+The documentation or examples in this repo are for development setup.
+These can be found in the [docs](docs) folder.

 ## Releases